vanderpatrick/The-Amazing-Quizaru/README.md

 - Footer
     - Simple footer, not much to see, just enough social media links if the user wants to check my other work.
-    - It's composed of three sections to quickly give info about the school and its goals.

 ![info content image](/assets/images/footer.png)